mixpanel/action-destinations/src/lib/destination-kit/README.md

 The goals of Destination Kit are to minimize the amount of work it takes to build a destination (to make them easy to build) and to standardize the most common patterns of destinations (to make them easy to build correctly).
-Additionally, by using a fluent interface and dependency injection rather than bare imperative JavaScript, we can use the same destination code to generate multiple things:
+Through this standard definition and dependency injection, we can use the same destination code to generate multiple things:

+- JSON Schema validation

 - Lambda functions to handle transformation and delivery of events.